20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 Quartzite

 When fabric is absent or weak, metamorphic rocks may be named according to the minerals present.
-Quartzite is a metamorphic[4] rock in which quartz is the most abundant mineral.
+Quartzite is a metamorphic[5] rock in which quartz is the most abundant mineral.
 Quartzite is most commonly formed by the metamorphism of sandstone, although quartzite may have other quartz-rich protoliths like chert.
 Quartzite is distinguished from sandstone because, following metamorphic recrystallization, quartz grains interlock with one another, whereas in a sandstone the sand grains rest against one another as they were deposited.
-When quartzite is broken, it’s normal for the fractures to pass through the quartz grains, giving the surface an appearance like frosted glass; sandstones commonly break around the grains, so that broken surfaces appear sandy.
+When quartzite is broken, it’s normal for the fractures to pass through the quartz grains, giving the surface an appearance like frosted glass; sandstones commonly break around the grains, so that broken surfaces appear sandy, like sandpaper.

 Marble